Etale cohomology, purity and formality with torsion coefficients: Introduction

 The above result applies, for instance, to codimension $c$ subspace arrangements defined over $K$ (see Theorem \ref{formal_subspaces}).
 In particular, it applies to configuration spaces of points in $\mathbb{A}^n$.
-In Theorem \ref{formal_config} we show, that for every $d>1$, the dg-algebra $C_{sing}^*(F_m(\mathbb{C}^d),\F_\l)$ is $N$-formal, with

-We also obtain vanishing conditions for Massey products with torsion coefficients for any $d\geq 1$.
-This partially answers a question raised at the end of \cite{Salvatore}, asking about the degree of obstructions to formality over $\F_\l$.
-More generally, El Haouari \cite{ElHa2} showed that a finite simply connected CW-complex is formal over $\Q$ if and only if it is formal over $\F_\l$ for all primes $\l$ but a finite number.
-Since $N$-formality implies formality for sufficiently large $N$, our results specify for which primes $\l$ we do have formality over $\F_\l$.
+In Theorem \ref{formal_config} we show that the dg-algebra $C_{sing}^*(F_m(\mathbb{C}^d),\F_\l)$ is formal up to a degree that depends on $\l$ and $d$.
+This in particular gives full formality of $C_{sing}^*(F_m(\mathbb{C}^d),\F_\l)$ whenever $\l\geq (m-1)d+2$.
+These results partially answer a question raised at the end of \cite{Salvatore}, about the degree of obstructions to formality over $\F_\l$.
+As another application, the formality of the dg-algebra $C_{sing}^*(\overline{\Mm}_{0,n+1},\F_\l)$, for all $\l\geq n$, is used by Dotsenko in \cite{Dotsenko} to estimate the Betti numbers with torsion coefficients of the free loop spaces $L\overline{\Mm}_{0,n+1}$.